MarkAustinGrow/Coral_server/coral_client.md

 - Event messages from the server

 If you encounter any issues, refer to the troubleshooting section at the end of this document.

+### 5. Understanding HTTP vs. HTTPS

+The Coral server itself runs on HTTP (port 3001), but it's typically accessed through an HTTPS proxy (like Nginx) for external connections.
+This is why:

+- When connecting from the Linode server itself, use HTTP with `localhost:3001`
+- When connecting from external machines, use HTTPS with `coral.pushcollective.club`

 ## Introduction